chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 [^updateName-style]: We could switch to a class method here, but we’d just have to switch back later when we come back to the component code again.
 For Ember users reading this: yes, you *can* use this approach, although it’s currently idiomatic to use `@action`.

-[^hooks]: This is actually a critical part of how React Hooks work under the hood.

 [^closures-classes]: It’s also worth seeing how closures are the [dual](https://en.wikipedia.org/wiki/Duality_(mathematics)) of classes.
 These two have *the same semantics* as far as an end user is concerned:

     ```js